Jensen19142/EASYBEASY/README.md

 # Notes to kickstart the EASYBEASY webpage
-In Visual Studio Code, upon downloading the EASYBEASY repository, ensure that you run the command "cd easybeasy" in the terminal to change to the appropriate directory.
+Upon downloading the EASYBEASY repository,
+    1. Run the command "cd easybeasy" in the terminal to change to the appropriate directory.
-After that, run the command "nvm install node" to update to the latest version of node.
+    2. Run the command "nvm install node" to update to the latest version of node.
-Finally, run the command "npm start" to kickstart the webpage.
+    3. Run the command "npm start" to kickstart the webpage.

 # Additional Notes
 ### Getting Started with Create React App